 Carmen has published over 70 articles and book chapters on issues such as marital equality, relational development, postpartum depression, women’s health, and couple therapy.
 Her current projects include (1) qualitative research on how the social context is present in the micro-interactions of couples and families, (2) how to work with socio-political issues in the moment by moment of couple therapy, and (3) how to improve teaching, learning, and application of social justice principles in family therapy.

-- Knudson-Martin, C., Wells, M. A., & Samman, S. K. (Eds.). (in press) Culture, emotion, and power in couple therapy: Addressing the larger context in clinical practice.
+- Knudson-Martin, C., Wells, M. A., & Samman, S. K. (Eds.).
+(2015) Culture, emotion, and power in couple therapy: Addressing the larger context in clinical practice.
 Springer Series in Family Therapy

 - Knudson-Martin, C. & Mahoney, A. (Eds.)
 2009).
 Couples, gender, and power: Creating change in intimate relationships.
 Springer Publishing Co.